"How does Noah have a fragment of the Black Gold War Chariot Armor?"

 "You're welcome.
 It was my pleasure," she quipped.

-After some banter, they returned to the topic of the Black Gold War Chariot fragment.
+After their brief banter, they returned to the topic of the Black Gold War Chariot fragment.

 "So... somehow, this fragment ended up in Noah's hands, and she's kept it all this time without ever mentioning it."